UPDATE 2-Fire at Czech home for disabled kills eight

 "It is a huge tragedy," he told reporters.
 The blaze was reported just before 5 a.m.
 (0400 GMT) on Sunday.
 Firefighters were on the scene within 10 minutes and able to keep the fire from spreading.

-The center housed people aged from 18 to the elderly, according to Czech TV.
+The centre housed people aged from 18 to elderly, according to Czech TV.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)